-We have an interest rate policy in line with SRA Account Rules.
-This ensures you are treated fairly.
-The policy is available on our website, or you can ask for a copy.
+We have an interest rate policy that is fully in line with the Law Society Guidelines.
+The policy is available on our website or you can ask us for a copy.

-If we incur additional costs to hold money on your behalf, we may charge those costs to you.
+We may incur additional costs in holding client money on your behalf and we reserve the right to charge you for these costs.